apache/druid/docs/release-info/migr-ansi-sql-null.md

 In Apache Druid 28.0.0, the default [null handling](../querying/sql-data-types.md#null-values) mode changed to be compliant with the SQL standard.
 This guide provides strategies for Druid operators who rely on the legacy Druid null handling behavior in their applications to transition to SQL compliant mode.
-It provides strategies to emulate legacy null handling mode while operating Druid in SQL compliant null handling mode.
+Legacy is scheduled to be removed from Druid.

 ## SQL compliant null handling in Druid

-Now, Druid writes segments in a SQL compatible null handling mode by default.
+As of Druid 28.0.0, Druid writes segments in a SQL compatible null handling mode by default.
 This means that Druid stores null values distinctly from empty strings for string dimensions and distinctly from 0 for numeric dimensions.

 This can impact your application behavior because SQL the standard defines any comparison to null to be unknown.